Brady expects to be ready for minicamp after knee surgery - WTMJ

 “I’m cool with it.
 It’s just part of what you deal with.
 Things come up.
 You deal with them the best way you can, with the best opportunity to improve.
 I’m definitely feeling a lot better than I did six or seven weeks ago.”

-Bucs players, along with those from half the league’s teams, have said they will not attend voluntary offseason workouts, which could begin Monday.
+Bucs players, along with those from more than half the league’s teams, have said they will not attend voluntary offseason workouts, which could begin Monday.
 Minicamps are mandatory for players fit to participate.

+Brady signed with Tampa Bay in free agency in March 2020 after 20 seasons with the New England Patriots.

+When offseason conditioning programs were put on hold due to the coronavirus pandemic last spring, Brady and several new teammates gathered for informal workouts in preparation for his first training camp with the Bucs.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL